Jiyuan-Wong/BookList-To-do-app/README.md

-# "*Transformers* toys cabinet"

-## An application that make toys catalog as a Visualize tools that help fans better collecting.

-*Transformers* toys are the one of the most popular toys in the worldwide, since they were first released in the 80s. **However**, because of the long-life development of the toy line, it is very difficult for fans to collect characters or different versions of toys.

-So the purpose of this application is to help users to collect toys like Encyclopedia does.

-As the reason why this project interests me, because I am a big fan of *Transformer* toys , and I love collecting them, so I want to create my own application to help this out.

-User stories:
+# "Reading list helper"

+## An application that makes it easier for you to understand the books you are about to read.

+A reading book help software.
+It allows you to enter information about the book you want to read.
+Possible features include different types or formats of books, listing all confirmed books you want to read, displaying book covers and specific names

-- As a user, I want to be able to add a *Transformers* toys to my wishlist.
+- As a user, I want to be able to add a book to my reading list.
-- As a user, I want to be able to view my wishlist.
+- As a user, I want to be able to view my reading list.
+- As a user, I want to mark a book as already been read.
-- As a user, I want to know what is the current price of one toys in Ebay or Amazon, and I can find the URL link below it.
+- As a user, I want to know the progress in percent of the reading of one book.
-- As a user, I want to see all kind of version of one particular character listed once I enter keyword.
+- As a user, I want to remove a book from my reading list.
-- As a user, I want to see all the information(i.e. when the toy was released, what price is it, the picture of it) of one toy when I click the picture of this character.
+- As a user, I want to see the number of books in my reading list and the number of books that have been read.

 **Thank you for reading this!**